NixOS/nix.dev/source/concepts/flakes.md

 ### Flake-only Nix

 As flakes (largely[^subset]) use Nix as an internal language, you could even place all Nix code in flake files.
+In the community, such a coding style is called dendritic pattern.
-This pattern is gets easier with library [`flake-parts`](https://github.com/hercules-ci/flake-parts) which lets you spread code over different flake-like files.
+Using flakes, this pattern gets easier with library [`flake-parts`](https://github.com/hercules-ci/flake-parts), which lets you spread code over different flake-like files.

 Pros: